Johnnystats/Johnnystats.github.io/tabs/about.md

 + Yonsei University
   + Bachelor of Arts in Applied Statistics (Class Rank: 7/54, 3.98/4.5) / 2014 ~ 2020
     - Honors: High Honors in Spring 2019, Honors in Fall 2019

 - Yonsei University Graduate School
   - Master of Arts in Statistics and Data Science (Spring 2020 ~ Present)
     - Data Science Lab 3rd (2020 ~ Present)
     - TA &nbsp;for 「Introduction to Statistics」 in Summer 2020
-    - Department Official Website Reorganization Assistant (Jul.
+    - Department Official Website Renewal Assistant (Jul.
 2020 ~ Present)
     - Representative of Department of Statistics and Data Science in Fall 2020
     - TA &nbsp;for 「Mathematical Statistics II」 in Fall 2020